ezra-bible-app/ezra-bible-app/BUILD.md

 ### Create a release directory

-To create a release directory that contains all necessary files, run the following command in the project dir: `npm run package-win`
+To create a release directory that contains all necessary files, run the following commands in the project dir: `npm run package-win`

 After running the above command you will find a new directory `<project-dir>\release\ezra-bible-app-win32-ia32`.
 The application binary within that directory is named `ezra-bible-app.exe`.